Sprinkler (dance): Origin

-The dance originated in the late disco era of the 1970s around the time of The Bump in Australia.
+Accounts of the dance's origins vary.
+Press coverage in December 2010 described it as having originated in Australia during the 1980s.

-The dance's popularity was revived by the England cricket team during their winning 2010–11 Ashes series competition, subsequently going viral on the Internet.
+The dance's popularity was revived by the England cricket team during their winning 2010–11 Ashes series, subsequently going viral on the Internet.

 Dance steps

-The movement of the dancers body is meant to replicate the movements of an irrigation sprinkler.
+The movement of the dancer's body replicates the movements of an irrigation sprinkler.

-Standing with legs slightly apart and knees slightly bent, the dancer then bends their left elbow to enable them to place their left hand behind their head.
+Standing with legs slightly apart and knees slightly bent, the dancer then bends their left elbow and places their left hand behind their head.
 They then outstretch their right arm inline with their right shoulder, hand flat in a vertical position.
-The dancer then rotates around the waist in a 180 degree sweep, pulling back three times as you move your arm to the left, and then in one motion swing right arm back to the right.
+The dancer then rotates around the waist in a 180 degree sweep, pulling back three times as they move their arm to the left, and then in one motion swing their right arm back to the right.
 The move is then repeated.
 The dancer may then swap arms and reverse the move.